ana-maria-neacsu/wordcount/assumptions.md

 - I should consider composite words with one or more dashes separating the two sides.
   - eg: a-b is valid and a---b is also valid

+# 6 - Markus

+## Sample input
+Number of words: 14, unique: 10; average word length: 5.63 characters

+## Assumptions
+- There should be 2 decimal cases in the calculated average.
+- There is no requirement for extreme precision on decimals, meaning it's ok to go with Double.
+- The average should be calculated for unique words.